kasim95/OCR_Math_Expressions/README.md

 ---
 ## Issues
-At the moment, Parser rules are set for binary operators only.
+At the moment, parser rules are set for binary operators only.
 This limits the scope of the Project to supported operators.

 Supported operators in mathematical expression:
  * =